Relaxation of first-class constraints and the quantization of gauge theories: from "matter without matter" to the reappearance of time in quantum gravity: To gauge or not to gauge? The approach of Fock and Stueckelberg

 Similarly, Stueckelberg proposed in \cite{Stueck,Stueck1,Stueck2} a ``new relativistic mechanics'' by positing a new action principle for the relativistic particle.
-The proposed action was a particular case of Eq. \eref{mechaction5}, and Stueckelberg stressed that the new formulation could be straightforwardly quantized \`{a} la Schr\"odinger, and it could also be used to describe the creation and annihilation of particles not only in the quantum theory but also in the classical theory [due to the fact that the trajectories that can be derived from Eq. \eref{mechaction5} need not be always timelike or null if the particle is interacting with an external field].\footnote{The works \cite{Stueck,Stueck1,Stueck2} of Stueckelberg have a conceptual similarity with but are distinct from the other famous Stueckelberg method \cite{StueckTrick,StueckTrick1}: that of introducing a scalar field to preserve gauge invariance in a massive Abelian gauge theory of the Yang--Mills type.} In particular, the particle's mass was to be understood as an integration constant associated to each worldline (an idea which would later make a comeback concerning the cosmological constant in unimodular gravity, and possibly any constant of Nature in quantum gravity \cite{Magueijo1,Magueijo2,Magueijo3,Magueijo4,Magueijo5,Magueijo6,Magueijo7}, cf. Secs. \ref{sec:constants} and \ref{sec:reappear}).
+The proposed action was a particular case of Eq. \eref{mechaction5}, and Stueckelberg stressed that the new formulation could be straightforwardly quantized \`{a} la Schr\"odinger, and it could also be used to describe the creation and annihilation of particles not only in the quantum theory but also in the classical theory [due to the fact that the trajectories that can be derived from Eq. \eref{mechaction5} need not be always timelike or null].\footnote{The works \cite{Stueck,Stueck1,Stueck2} of Stueckelberg have a conceptual similarity with but are distinct from the other famous Stueckelberg method \cite{StueckTrick,StueckTrick1,StueckTrick2}: that of introducing a scalar field to preserve gauge invariance in a massive Abelian gauge theory of the Yang--Mills type.} The value of the Hamiltonian (or, in the particular case of a free particle, the particle’s mass) was to be understood as an integration constant associated to each worldline (an idea which would later make a comeback concerning the cosmological constant in unimodular gravity, and possibly any constant of Nature in quantum gravity \cite{Magueijo1,Magueijo2,Magueijo3,Magueijo4,Magueijo5,Magueijo6,Magueijo7}, cf. Secs. \ref{sec:constants} and \ref{sec:reappear}).

 The work of Fock and Stueckelberg was developed in the context of the early days of relativistic quantum theory (and ultimately quantum field theory).
 It has inspired many subsequent applications, including the relativistic quantum mechanics which was further developed by Horwitz, Piron and others \cite{HPStueck1,HPStueck2,HPStueck3}.
 In the context of quantum gravity and gauge theories, their work is seldom acknowledged.
 Although Fock and Stueckelberg only considered a particular gauge theory (the relativistic particle with its local worldline reparametrizations) and they did not employ the modern tools of canonical gauge theory and first-class constraints discussed in the present article,\footnote{This is historically understandable.
 When their works were published, a general theory of first-class constrained Hamiltonian systems did not seem to be generally known, despite early works of Rosenfeld \cite{Rosenfeld,SalisburyRosenfeld,RBD}, and it would only rise to prominence with the articles of Bergmann and Dirac \cite{Dirac1,Dirac2,Dirac3,DiracGravity,Bergmann}.} the modern reader can clearly grasp that the essence of their approach is gauge-theoretical, in the sense of producing a new theory from a parent gauge theory, as we have explained in the previous sections.